dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Surplus wealth is a sacred trust which its possessor is bound to administer in his lifetime for the good of the community.
+  Politics is the entertainment branch of industry.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (1090 days)
+## 🌟 Experiences (1091 days)

 ### 🧮 Programming languages